On diffusion-based generative models and their error bounds: The log-concave case with full convergence estimates: Introduction

-Our approach uses a novel auxiliary process which relies only on known information and thus our corresponding $L^{\infty}$-accurate score estimation removes this obstacle.
+Our approach introduces a novel auxiliary process that relies solely on known information and uses the density of the solution of this process in the $L^{2}$-accurate score estimation.
 To further highlight the powerfulness of our approach, we present a motivating example on the case of sampling from a Gaussian distribution with unknown mean.
 Full theoretical estimates for the convergence properties of the SGM are provided in Wasserstein-2 distance, while our choice of stochastic optimizer for the score approximation is a simple Langevin-based algorithm.
-Our estimates are explicit and contain the best known dependencies in terms of dimension and rate of convergence.
-To the best of the authors' knowledge, these are the first such explicit results.
+Our estimates are explicit and contain the best known optimal dependencies in terms of dimension and rate of convergence (Theorem \ref{main_theorem_toy_example}).
+To the best of the authors' knowledge, these are the first such explicit results with transparent dependence on the parameters involved in the sampling and optimization combined procedures of the diffusion models.
+By connecting the diffusion models with the theoretical guarantees of machine learning optimizers via standard stochastic calculus tools, the results in Theorem \ref{main_theorem_toy_example}, together with the bounds achieved in the more general setting in Theorem \ref{main_theorem_general}, provide the theoretical justification for the empirical success of the diffusion models.

 We close this introductory section by highlighting some other, alternative approaches which were recently developed.
-One could consult \cite{yingxi2022convergence} for an approach based on assumptions of finite moment generating functions together with log-Sobolev estimates on the data distribution.
-In \cite{chen23score} the data distribution is assumed to be supported on a low-dimensional linear subspace.
-Deterministic ordinary differential equation (ODE) based samplers were also developed in \cite{chen2023probability} for the purpose of data generation while assuming an $L^2$-accurate score estimate.
+One may consult \citet{yingxi2022convergence} for an approach based on the assumption that the score estimation error has a sub-Gaussian tail.
+This is a stronger assumption than $L^2$-\textit{accurate}.
+In \citet{chen23score}, non-asymptotic bounds in TV and Wassertein distance of order 2 are derived when the data distribution is supported on a low-dimensional linear subspace.
+Finally, convergence guarantees in TV were developed in \citet{chen2023probability} for the probability flow ordinary differential equation (ODE) implementation of SGMs under the $L^2$-accurate score estimate assumption.